Are you barely producing enough breast milk for your baby? Learn how to increase your milk supply with these tips—they actually work!

 Meanwhile, I was barely pumping enough at work to last the next day.

 I chalked it up to chance—I figured other women are more likely to produce breast milk than others.
 And while that does play a factor, it also shouldn’t deter moms from finding solutions that can work.

 So that’s what I did.
 I researched what was working for other women and how they managed to increase their milk supply.
 These are folks who, like me, initially didn’t produce a lot, but began to make enough of a surplus to store.

 What’s their secret?

 For many more reasons, nursing the baby directly and often may not be an option for you.
-So, what can you do to increase your milk supply if you can’t nurse all the time?
+So, what can you do to increase your milk supply if you can’t breastfeed all the time?

 1. Pump one hour after every feed

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.